-Greek yogurt kale caesar salad is SUCH a delicious way to eat your greens.
+This kale caesar salad, made with a Greek yogurt caesar dressing, is such a delicious way to eat your greens.
 This healthy caesar salad recipe features massaged kale (not too chewy!) and a lightened up dressing with all the flavor of the classic version.
 Add your protein of choice to make this a complete meal.

 I’m a creature of habit when it comes to serving a side salad with dinner.
 There’s always lettuce, dried fruit, and nuts/seeds, and usually it’s green leaf lettuce, reduced-sugar dried cranberries, and walnuts or sunflower seeds.
 Then I add in whatever fresh vegetables (or fruits!) we have hanging around and need to be used up.